Powdery Mildew on House Plants

 • Poor air circulation

-African violets and begonias are often susceptible because they prefer the high humidity that is ideal for fungus growth.
+African violets, begonias, and ivy are often susceptible because they prefer the high humidity that is ideal for fungal growth.

 powdery mildew, powdery mildew on plant leafDry, white powdery patches on leaves are a symptom of powdery mildew.